-NASA's Space Launch System will carry humans beyond the grasp of Earth's gravity, stretching to the moon, Mars, and perhaps, one day, deep space.
-The powerful new launch vehicle is currently under development, and will continue to evolve even after humans take flight.
-That's because it's based on a modular design of interchangeable parts that allow for varying mission goals and improving technology.
+NASA's Space Launch System (SLS) will carry humans beyond the grasp of Earth's gravity, stretching to the moon, Mars and perhaps, one day, deep space.
+The first destination is the moon.

 The launch vehicle

-The Space Launch System (SLS) comes in an array of elements that will evolve over time, and that will vary depending on whether the vehicle carries crew or cargo.
+The SLS comes in an array of elements that will evolve and vary, depending on whether the vehicle carries a crew or cargo.

 Engines, boosters and core stage

-The first few iterations of SLS will contain a pair of solid rocket boosters capped with four RS-25 engines.
-Most of the engines planned for each launch vehicle are space shuttle veterans, which have undergone rigorous testing.
-According to NASA, "The RS-25 is one of the most tested large rocket engines in history, with more than 3,000 starts and over a million seconds of total ground test and flight firing time over 135 missions."
+The first few iterations of SLS will contain a pair of solid-rocket boosters capped with four RS-25 engines.
+Most of the engines planned for each launch vehicle are space-shuttle veterans that have undergone rigorous testing.
+According to NASA, "The RS-25 is one of the most-tested large rocket engines in history, with more than 3,000 starts and over a million seconds of total ground test and flight firing time over 135 missions."

-The four liquid-propellant engines at the base of each rocket, combined with solid rocket boosters, will push the SLS into orbit during its eight-minute climb toward space.
-Like the engines, the solid propellant boosters were qualified by the space shuttle program, though they've been modified to work with SLS.
-As technology evolves, the solid rocket boosters will be swapped out for advanced boosters.
+The four liquid-propellant engines at the base of each rocket, combined with solid-rocket boosters, will push the SLS into orbit during its 8-minute climb toward space.
+Like the engines, the solid-propellant boosters were qualified by the space shuttle program, though they've been modified to work with SLS.
+As technology evolves, the solid-rocket boosters will be swapped out for advanced boosters.

-The long, thin "rocket" structure known as the core stage rises over 200 feet tall between the boosters, and will carry 730,000 gallons (2.76 million liters) of super-cooled liquid hydrogen and liquid oxygen to power the engines.
-[Related: Sick Burn!
-NASA Fires Off Test of Next-Generation Rocket Engine]
+The long, thin "rocket" structure known as the core stage rises more than 200 feet (61 meters) tall between the boosters, and will carry 730,000 gallons (2.76 million liters) of supercooled liquid hydrogen and liquid oxygen to power the engines.

 The Orion spacecraft

-NASA's Orion crew module will carry human crews into space, though it will fly without the crowd on the first test mission.
+NASA's Orion crew module will carry crews into space, though none will be onboard during the first test mission.
 Drawing from more than half a century of research and development, the Orion module plans to be flexible enough to carry humans to a variety of destinations.

-The entire craft includes a crew and service module, a spacecraft adaptor to connect it to the powerful rockets beneath, and a new launch abort system that NASA claims "will significantly increase crew safety."
+The entire craft includes a crew and service module, a spacecraft adaptor to connect the module to the powerful rockets beneath, and a new launch-abort system.

 A series of missions

-Unlike previous human launch systems, SLS is planned to grow and evolve over time.
-It consists of four configurations that will carry cargo and crew into the darkness of space.
-This growing capabilities allows engineers to utilize the design today but grow with the future.
+Unlike previous human launch systems, SLS is designed to grow and evolve over time.
+The vehicle includes multiple launch configurations that will carry cargo and crew into the darkness of space.
+The SLS system's flexibility enables engineers to utilize one design today but adapt to future missions.

-The first mission may not carry people, but it won't be traveling empty.
-When it launches, it will carry more than a dozen CubeSats, small satellites not much bigger than a breadbox but capable of collecting science on their own.
+Although the first mission won't be carrying people, SLS won't exactly be empty.
+When the rocket launches, it will carry more than a dozen cubesats, which are small satellites — not much bigger than a breadbox — capable of collecting data on their own.

-The next set of missions require the Block 1B configuration.
-The Block-1B version of SLS will be approximately 364 feet (111 m) tall, towering above the historic Saturn V rocket that carried astronauts to the moon.
-In addition to carrying the Orion module, the Block 1B can carry with it exploration systems such as a small deep-space habitat module.
+The next set of missions require the SLS Block 1B configuration.
+This version will be approximately 364 feet (111 m) tall, towering above the historic Saturn V rocket that carried astronauts to the moon.
+In addition to carrying the Orion module, the Block 1B can carry exploration systems, such as a small, deep-space habitat module.

 "For missions to the outer planets, for example, SLS could make it possible to do things that are currently impossible, such as sending larger scientific spacecraft with more instruments to far off destinations with reduced transit times."

-That could include helping the proposed mission to Jupiter's icy moon Europa.
-According to NASA, the transit time for the Europa Clippercould be reduced to less than half needed by other launch vehicles.
+Such missions could include supporting the proposed mission to Jupiter's icy moon Europa.
+According to NASA, the transit time for the Europa Clipper could be reduced to less than half of what's needed by other launch vehicles.

-Only after astronauts have performed several deep space missions to the moon will NASA consider utilizing the Block 2 as the primary transport for a human mission to Mars.
-The most advanced SLS configuration will tower above its predecessors at a whopping 365 feet in height.
+Only after astronauts have performed several deep-space missions to the moon will NASA consider using the Block 2 configuration as the primary transport for a human mission to Mars.
+The most advanced SLS configuration will tower above its predecessors at a whopping 365 feet (111 m) high.

-"The Space Launch System could be really game-changing for space science," said Reggie Alexander, manager of NASA's Advanced Concepts Office, said in a 2014 statement.
+"The Space Launch System could be really game-changing for space science," Reggie Alexander, manager of NASA's Advanced Concepts Office, said in a 2014 statement.

 "For some missions, it makes it much easier and quicker to carry them out.
 A Mars sample return mission, for example, could be flown using only one rocket instead of three.
 But for other destinations, SLS lets you do things we could only dream of before — like collecting samples from the geysers of Saturn's moon Enceladus."